If Your Loved One Died in an Accident, a Wrongful Death Lawsuit Can Help Your Family Find Answers

 Does Our Family Need to File a Lawsuit to Get Compensation?

 Your family may not need to file a lawsuit to get compensation because it is possible to settle a case before that happens.
 However, you need to talk to your lawyer about getting full and fair compensation.
 If a trucking company is involved, some evidence (like corporate records) will not be available unless a lawsuit is filed.
 If your family wants answers, it may be necessary to file a lawsuit.

 Both state and federal laws need to be considered when determining if money recovered in a wrongful death suit has to be used for the decedent’s medical bills.
 Your lawyer will need to help you determine what is required by law.

-We look at the chain of events to determine which driver or drivers are at fault.
+We look at the chain of events to determine which drivers are at fault.
 The family may have the right to sue even if the loved one who died was partially at fault, so it is extremely important to talk with one of our lawyers to see if your family has a case.